Thr 160 Intro to Acting

 - Define sustainability.

-- Have a working understanding of one of the pillars of sustainability.
+- Have a working understanding of one of the three pillars of sustainability.

 - Have a general understanding of the three pillars of sustainability.

-- Use critical and creative thinking to solve problems and explore the connections between theatre and the issue of sustainability.
-(A midterm paper will focus on this.)
+- Use critical and creative thinking to solve problems and explore the connections between theatre and sustainability.
+(A paper will focus on this.)

-- Carry out library research on a focused topic of sustainability, present an oral presentation about it and write a research paper to be kept in your permanent ePortfolio.
+- Carry out library research on a focused topic, present an oral presentation about it and write a research paper to be kept in your permanent ePortfolio.

 - Complete the Learning Outcomes listed below.

-To gain an overview and understanding of the acting process and the issues of sustainability:
+Knowledge: To gain an overview and understanding of the acting process and sustainability:

 You will learn how to use acting as a problem solving tool that can be applied to other disciplines and as a lifelong learning tool.
 Specifics include reading and analyzing a play text, writing about what you observe in performance situations and participating in discussions about the reading assignments.
-You will be prepared to move on to additional acting classes in the department.
+You will be prepared for additional acting classes in the department if you have a continuing interest.

 Sustainability issues are the lens or filter through which the acting process will be viewed during the semester.
 Formal researching of an area of sustainability and presenting your findings both orally and in a paper format needs to include the following: